Vanders/borg/README.md

 I'd guess this is a pain I feel a couple of times a year on average.
 It sucks.

 Manual steps and checklists are okay, and Borg automates as much as sensible.

-Everything involved in setting up my systems is over in [agh/setup](https://github.com/agh/setup) and that includes pointy-clicky actions taken in Mac App Store, et al.
+Everything involved in setting up my systems is over in [agh/setup](https://github.com/agh/setup) and that includes pointy-clicky actions taken in Mac App Store, etc.

 Where possible settings are parameterized, so you can use this too without :rage3: and Borg is chef-solo so it has few external dependencies.
 No need for Chef Server.
+I accept Pull Requests too. :smile:

-The intent is that Borg should run as your user (e.g. `agh`) and that it will elevate privileges with sudo :muscle: as required to install packages, etc.
+The intent is that Borg should run as your user (e.g. `agh`) and that it will elevate privileges :muscle: by using sudo as required to install packages, etc.
-Something like 95% of the lifting is done by Chef, the remaining 5% is Bash, which maintains XCode Command Line Tools, Homebrew, et al.
+Something like >95% of the heavy lifting is done by Chef, the remaining 5% is Bash, which maintains XCode Command Line Tools, Homebrew, et al.

 None of the fancy :zap: features in Bash 4.x can be used until Apple ships that.
 No warranty is supplied.
-If you try to run this on Ruby 1.9 (or earlier) or on anything before OSX 10.10 ('Yosemite') then your results **will** vary.
-Sorry.
+If you try to run this on Ruby 1.9 (or earlier) or on anything before OSX 10.10 ('Yosemite') then your results **will** vary - sorry.
 Perhaps you should give consideration to upgrading?

 ## Prerequisites

   * Install OSX 'Yosemite' (10.10) from scratch onto your system.
   * Be the only user of that system.
-This takes over /usr/local and other places.
+This takes over `/usr/local` and other places.

 ## Install